Alzheimer's medications, drugs, therapies

 Namenda

 Memantine belongs to a class of medications known as NMDA (N-methyl-D-aspartate) receptor antagonists.
 Chemical messengers, known as glutamate, bind onto NMDA receptors to pass signals between neurons.
-In Alzheimer’s, however, neurons produce too much glutamate, overactiving NMDA receptors, allowing excessive amounts of calcium to travel into neurons.
+In Alzheimer’s, however, neurons produce too much glutamate, overactivating NMDA receptors, allowing excessive amounts of calcium to travel into neurons.
 This leads to toxic effects in the brain, damaging neurons and eventually neuronal death.

 By blocking NMDA receptors, memantine prevents overstimulation from abnormal glutamate levels, but memantine does not halt or reverse the neurodegenerative process seen in patients with Alzheimer’s.